GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_ProgManual/overview.rst

-In Gemini Observatory's operational environment "on summit," the Recipe System, ``reduce``, ``astrodata``, and the ``geminidr`` packages provide a currently defined, near-realtime, quality assurance pipeline, the so-called QAP.
+In Gemini Observatory's operational environment "on summit," the Recipe System, ``reduce``, ``astrodata``, and the ``geminidr`` packages provide a currently defined, near-realtime Quality Assessment Pipeline, the QAP.
 ``reduce`` is used to launch this pipeline on newly acquired data and provide image quality metrics to observers, who then assess the metrics and apply observational decisions on telescope operations.